 Given how unfinished the Austen manuscript is, Davies borrows heavily from the Pride and Prejudice narrative which goes like this.
 Boy meets girl.
 Boy and girl fall out spectacularly.
-Hatred, contempt, and misunderstanding ensues.
+Hatred, contempt, and misunderstanding ensue.
 Then, comes gradual rehabilitation and discovery.
-There must be a trial or act of heroism which leads to admiration, love, declaration, and matrimony.
+There must be a trial or act of heroism that leads to admiration, love, declaration, and matrimony.

 Having read and re-read Austen fragment in recent days, I do feel that Davies has succeeded in capturing Austen’s vivid, picaresque sketched portrait of Regency seaside life.
 Especially the character of Mr Tom Parker, played by Kris Marshall.
 Tom’s reckless obsession with turning a small fishing village into the glittering playground of the beau monde is not matched by his abilities to succeed.
 Kate Ashfield plays his neglected wife with grace, elegance, and steel when required.

 While the constant scheming and bickering of Lady Denham’s impoverished heirs reflect Austen’s very detailed back story of the Denham clan, which Davies embellishes with plots and escapades worthy of the Medici.